julianlk522/FITM/README.md

 -Tests
     -finish handlers
-        -new link timestamp
     -handler utils
         -GetJWTFromLoginName: see if possible to verify JWT claims and AcceptableSkew -model utils
 -Remove repeat code wherever possible
-    -Potentially merge query.NewLinkIDs() and query.NewCatCount(), I think there is a way to make that work -ScanTmapLinks tests
+    -ScanTmapLinks tests
     -shared TestClient?
     -ScanLinks / RenderPaginatedLinks calls in GetLinks handler